How To Prepare An Incredibly Romantic Valentine's Day Meal

 - Parmesan Crusted Sea Bass -This recipe will have your mate asking for seconds.
 The original recipe calls for halibut but I used fresh wild sea bass and it was delicious.

-- Fish en Papillote or Fish in Parchment Paper -Part of my blog series on romantic Valentine’s Day recipes, this one is elegant, easy to prepare with great presentation.
+- Fish en Papillote or Fish in Parchment Paper -Part of my blog series on romantic Valentine's Day recipes, this one is elegant, and easy to prepare with great presentation.
 She is going to love it.